Skip to main content

 A 2024 study by the American Bankers Association found that more than half of U.S. consumers are conducting their banking on mobile apps more often than any other method.
 Wells Fargo customers have access to a variety of online services with their checking accounts, including:

-During the same decades as the technological explosion, Wells Fargo grew through a series of mergers and acquisitions, quickly expanding its footprint from the West Coast to the entire country.
-With these combinations, sometimes came disparate brand identity and some locations in better condition than others.
+During the same decades as the technological explosion, Wells Fargo grew through aseries of mergers and acquisitions, quickly expanding its footprint from the West Coast to the entire country.
+With these unions, sometimes came disparate brand identity and some locations in better condition than others.

 So, heading into 2024, Nolan and his team started a yearlong process of researching, designing, testing, and getting feedback on what the Wells Fargo branch of the future will look like.

 “It’s much more predicated on what you’d see in the hospitality industry,” he said.
-“We want our employees and customers to feel a warm, welcoming, and professional environment, while really focusing on convenience in a secure setting that allows for direct, personal communication.”
+“We want them to feel a warm, welcoming, and professional environment, while really focusing on convenience in a secure setting that allows for direct, personal communication.”

 In addition to augmenting the physical environment, the bank is investing in the tools its bankers use.
 These include new, digitally enabled processes like opening an account.

-“In the past, we would have to find a customers’ information, review disclosures, print documents, and get them signed,” Nolan said.
+“In the past, a banker would have to find a customers’ information, review disclosures, print documents, and get them signed,” Nolan said.
 “Now, the customer can just finish everything on their mobile device.
-It helps our customers feel more empowered, and that’s really the evolution of the in-branch experience.
+It helps our customers feel more empowered, and that’s really the evolution of the in-branch experience.”

-This year, more than 655 branches will be refurbished in six priority markets — Charlotte, North Carolina, Miami, Minneapolis, Philadelphia, San Diego, and Washington, D.C.
+This year, more than 700 branches will be refurbished in six priority markets —Atlanta, Dallas, Los Angeles, New York, Chicago, and San Francisco.

-“We are listening to our employees and customers,” said Nolan.
+“We are listening to our customers,” said Nolan.
 “Both in what they tell us and in how they transact — that’s how we’re moving forward.”

 Changes coming to your Wells Fargo branch in the next few years:

-Branches of the future highlighted in NYC opening and Chicago groundbreaking
+Branches of the future highlighted in Chicago groundbreaking and Tribeca grand opening

 Wells Fargo has more than 4,000 retail bank branches and maintains the second largest branch network in the United States.1 A Wells Fargo branch or ATM is within two miles of more than half of United States census households.